eiiches/scriptable-jmx-exporter/README.md

 *If you don't want to run the agent now, download [scriptable-jmx-exporter-0.0.7.jar](https://repo1.maven.org/maven2/net/thisptr/scriptable-jmx-exporter/0.0.7/scriptable-jmx-exporter-0.0.7.jar) and skip to [Usage](#usage).*

-You can quickly try this exporter by copy-and-pasting the following snippet to your shell (or by manually running one by one).
-It will download the agent jar and a default configuration file, prepare a simple Pause program, and finally run JVM with necessary arguments.
+You can quickly try out this exporter by copy-and-pasting the following snippet to your shell (or by manually running one by one).
+This will download the agent jar and a default configuration file, and then start the exporter using `-javaagent` option.

 ```sh
 cd /tmp # Run this in /tmp, to avoid cluttering a random directory.